 Creator Sponsorships

 Expanding to include corporate sponsorships for creators represents an opportunity for Patreon.
 By providing a platform for businesses to sponsor creators, Patreon could tap into a new revenue stream while facilitating direct, meaningful connections between brands and niche audiences.
-The influencer marketing industry is expected to grow to $21.3 billion in 2023, with 89% of marketers increasing or maintaining their investment.
-This can be particularly appealing to businesses looking to reach specific demographics or engage with communities centered around particular interests or passions, which Patreon creators often embody.
+The global influencer marketing industry is expected to grow to $50.3 billion by 2028.
+This could be particularly appealing to businesses looking to reach specific demographics or engage with communities centered around particular interests or passions.

 Creator Financial Services

-Patreon could expand into financial services to further support its community of creators, adding value to its platform and generating additional revenue.
-The irregular income streams and unconventional business models of many creators can make it difficult for them to secure financing from traditional institutions.
-Patreon has unique insight into a creator's income and financial position based on their history and performance on the platform.
+Patreon could expand by developing a financial services platform to further support its community of creators, adding value to its platform and generating additional revenue.
+The irregular income streams and unconventional business models of many creators can make it difficult for them to secure financing from traditional institutions, which may struggle to assess income from brand deals and social following, hindering creators’ ability to take on new projects.
+Patreon has unique insight into creators’ income and financial position based on their history and performance on the platform.
 This could allow Patreon to offer tailored loan products that consider the unique circumstances of creators, providing them with the funding they need to invest in their work and grow their businesses.

 Additionally, as many Patreon creators are independent and may not have access to traditional employment-based benefits, health insurance is another potential area for expansion.
-Patreon could partner with insurance providers to offer health insurance plans tailored to the needs of self-employed individuals or small businesses, much like the Freelancers Union does for its members.
-This would add an attractive benefit for creators and help to attract and retain users on the platform.
+Patreon could partner with insurance providers to offer health insurance plans tailored to the needs of self-employed individuals or small businesses.
+This could add an attractive benefit for creators and help to attract and retain users on the platform.
+Recent moves by firms like Viewture, which provides cash advances to YouTube creators, and Karat Financial’s creator-backed credit card validate this market appetite.
+As the creator economy expands and more monetization options arise, the demand for personalized financial services may increase as well.
+Patreon could go further by offering “membership-backed advances” tied to recurring subscription income, which can be considered more stable than ad revenue or follower counts, and support general employment-based benefits

 Weekly Newsletter